GOLDEN BAY COMMUNITY TRUST FUNDING GRANTS

 To enhance environmental ecosystems, build community connections, further the education and improve the health and wellbeing of Golden Bay residents.

-Organisations, Clubs and individuals are eligible to apply for funding and must fall into at least one of the criteria below.
+Organizations, Clubs and individuals are eligible to apply for funding and must fall into at least one of the criteria below.
 Proposed projects must be in Golden Bay and must meet the Aims and Purposes of the Trust.

 QUALIFYING ORGANIZATIONS AND CLUBS